mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.12/installing/production/system-requirements/custom-ami/index.md

 beta: true
 ---

-You can use customized [AWS Machine Images (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) based on CentOS 7, CoreOS, and RHEL to launch DC/OS with the advanced templates.
+You can use customized [AWS Machine Images (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) based on CentOS, Ubuntu, Oracle Linux and RHEL to launch DC/OS with the advanced templates.

 - A custom AMI can be used to integrate DC/OS installation with your own in-house configuration management tools.
 - A custom AMI can be used if you want kernel or driver customization.